minanew12/vcpkg/README.md

 # Get started

-First, follow one of our quick start guides.

 Whether you're using CMake, MSBuild, or any other build system, vcpkg has you covered:

 * [vcpkg with CMake](https://learn.microsoft.com/vcpkg/get_started/get-started)